Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 She made a point of sitting there.
 Her husband, Jeff, decided to stand in the kitchen so he could see the crowd, reminding himself "don't get personal" as he imagined what people might say.

-Candace stood nearby, scanning the faces of neighbors, many of whom did not yet realise the woman in the hijab was Maria because her attendance had not been announced.
+Caldwell stood nearby, scanning the faces of neighbours, many of whom did not yet realise the woman in the hijab was Taheb because her attendance had not been announced.

 Soon, it was standing room only in the living room, kitchen, dining room and all the way past the Norris family photos into the foyer.
-When George arrived, he posted himself by the front door in case something happened.
+When Biscan arrived, he posted himself by the front door in case something happened.
 Outside, three sheriff's department cars were parking along the cul-de-sac.
-Once the sheriff and two deputies were inside, Mickey stood in front of the fireplace.
+Once the sheriff and two deputies were inside, Norris stood in front of the fireplace.

 He thanked people for coming.
 He introduced the sheriff, who said there was only so much he could say about the investigation since everyone in the room was a "potential juror".

-He said he was confident Maria's son was acting alone.
+He said he was confident Taheb's son was acting alone.

 He said that Saddlebrook was safe thanks partly to a tip that had come from "the community" and that if anyone saw something, they should say something.

-And as he and the deputies continued, Maria listened, and Mickey watched her listening, wondering how she must be feeling and whether what he was about to do was a huge mistake.
+And as he and the deputies continued, Taheb listened, and Norris watched her listening, wondering how she must be feeling and whether what he was about to do was a huge mistake.

 When the deputies finished, he stood up, thanked everyone for coming and said there was one more speaker.

-"Like it or not, all of us are here in this neighbourhood together - it's like you can't choose your family," he remembered saying, and gesturing toward Maria.
+"Like it or not, all of us are here in this neighbourhood together - it's like you can't choose your family," he remembered saying, and gesturing toward Taheb.

 "Maria is here with us," he said, and people turned to look at her.
 She waved.
 Up to this point, she had not said anything publicly about what had happened.
-Now Mickey said that she wanted "to say a few words to the community," and she stood at the front of the room by the fireplace and began talking to her neighbours about her son.
+Now Norris said that she wanted "to say a few words to the community", and she stood at the front of the room by the fireplace and began talking to her neighbours about her son.

-She said he had gotten involved with the wrong crowd.
+She said he had got involved with the wrong crowd.

 She said he had made poor choices.